-Technical Style and Editing.
+ENGL 5593\ Technical Style and Editing.
 An intensive study of writing style and editing.
 Study of style from the sentence level (including diction and grammatical arrangement) up to the levels of genres of technical communication.
 Writing assignments on style for different audiences.

-Seminar in Early American Literature.
-3 credits, max 6.
+ENGL 5630\ Seminar in Early American Literature.
+3 credits, max 9.
 Selected writers and their works, themes and literary developments of the 17th and 18th centuries.

-Seminar in American Literature of the 19th Century.
-3 credits, max 6.
+ENGL 5660\ Seminar in American Literature of the 19th Century.
+3 credits, max 9.
 Selected writers and their works, themes and literary developments of the 19th century.

-Seminar in Contemporary Literature.
-3 credits, max 6.
+ENGL 5680\ Seminar in Contemporary Literature.
+3 credits, max 9.
 Selected writers and their works, themes and literary developments in contemporary literature.

-Craft and Forms of Poetry.
+ENGL 5723\ Craft and Forms of Poetry.
+Prerequisite(s): Admission to MFA or PhD in Creative Writing or consent of instructor.
 Theory and practice of the poetic forms.

-Seminar in Fiction Writing.
+ENGL 5730\ Seminar in Fiction Writing.
 3 credits, max 9.
+Prerequisite(s): Admission to MFA or PhD in Creative Writing or consent of instructor.
 Writing fiction at the professional level.

-Seminar in Poetry Writing.
+ENGL 5740\ Seminar in Poetry Writing.
 3 credits, max 9.
+Prerequisite(s): Admission to MFA or PhD in Creative Writing or consent of instructor.
 Writing poetry at the professional level.

-Seminar in Scriptwriting.
+ENGL 5750\ Seminar in Scriptwriting.
 3 credits, max 6.
 Scriptwriting at the professional level.

-Craft and Forms of Fiction.
-Theory and practice of the fictional films.
+ENGL 5763\ Craft and Forms of Fiction.
+Prerequisite(s): Admission to MFA or PhD in Creative Writing or consent of instructor.
+Theory and practice of the fictional forms.

-Special Problems.
+ENGL 5990\ Special Problems.
 1-3 credits, max 6.
 Investigation into a designated area of English leading to material for creative component option (MA).
 Graded on a pass-fail basis.

-Dissertation.
+ENGL 6000\ Dissertation.
 1-9 credits, max 60.
 PhD dissertation.

-Studies in Fiction Writing.
+ENGL 6130\ Studies in Fiction Writing.
 3 credits, max 9.
-Prerequisite(s): 5730.
+Prerequisite(s): 5730 and admission to MFA or PhD in Creative Writing or consent of instructor.
 Individual projects in fiction.

-Studies in Poetry Writing.
+ENGL 6140\ Studies in Poetry Writing.
 3 credits, max 9.
-Prerequisite(s): 5740.
+Prerequisite(s): 5740 and admission to MFA or PhD in Creative Writing or consent of instructor.
 Individual projects in poetry.

-Seminar or Directed Study.
+ENGL 6210\ Seminar or Directed Study.
 1-6 credits, max 9.
 Specialized readings or independent studies.

-Seminar in Genre.
+ENGL 6220\ Seminar in Genre.
 3 credits, max 9.
 The development, traditions, concerns or characteristics of genre in selected texts.
 Major genres and subgenres considered.

-Studies in Literature.
+ENGL 6240\ Studies in Literature.
 3 credits, max 9.
 Advanced topics in literature and literary research.

-Seminar in Race, Region or Gender.
+ENGL 6250\ Seminar in Race and Ethnicity.
 3 credits, max 9.
-A study of the complex relations between race, region or gender and the texts that represent them.
+Study of the complex representation of race and ethnicity in literature.

-Studies in Literary Criticism.
+ENGL 6260\ Studies in Literary Criticism.
 3 credits, max 9.
 Selected work in literary criticism, for example ancient and neo-classical, 19th century, 20th century.